JacobChan182/FlusherFinder/README-SETUP.md

-# FlushFinder - Complete Setup Guide
+git # FlushFinder - Complete Setup Guide

 This guide will help you set up and run the entire FlushFinder application on your desktop.